Types of road cracks and how to avoid them

 Edge cracking

-Wheelpath Longitudinal cracking runs parallel to the pavement's centreline, caused by fatigue.
+Wheel-path longitudinal cracking runs parallel to the pavement's centreline, caused by fatigue.
+Other causes might include poor joint construction, subpar construction, or pavement ageing.

-Non-Wheelpath Longitudinal cracking is randomly located but still parallel to the centreline.
-These types od road cracks predominately created between the existing pavement and new widening, but may also be a result of expansive clay subgrade soils.
+Non-wheelpath longitudinal cracking is randomly located but still parallel to the centreline.
+These types of road cracks are predominantly created between the existing pavement and new widening but may also result from expansive clay subgrade soils.

 Longitudinal cracking